quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part76_8.4_ODE_Algorit.md

 :p What should you plot?
 ??x
-Plot the maximum amplitude of oscillation as a function of the driver's frequency \(\omega\). x??
+Plot the maximum amplitude of oscillation as a function of the driver's frequency $\omega$. x??

 ---